MauricioRobayo/API-Key-Proxy-Server/README.md

 - `http://localhost:5000/weather` will include the `WEATHER_API_KEY` key from your `.env` file and forward the requests to the Open Weather Api.
 - `http://localhost:5000/ipinfo` will include the `IPINFO_API_KEY` key from your `.env` file and forward the requests to the IPinfo Api.
+- `http://localhost:5000/github` will include the basic authentication from your `.env` file and forward the requests to the GitHub Api.

 ## Contributing